mh03r932/angular9-i18n-demo/README.md

 # LangDemo

-Demo to show off Angular9 localization setup
+Demo to show off Angular 9 localization setup

 Run `ng build --prod --localize` to produce all languages in the dist directory

-Run `ng serve --configuration=de-FR` to serve the French Translation
+Run `ng serve --configuration=de-FR` to serve the French translation